MIDOSS/docs/python_code/library_code.rst

 Every Python library module show start with our standard copyright notice::

-  # Copyright 2018-2021 by the MIDOSS project contributors,
+  # Copyright 2018 – present by the MIDOSS project contributors,
   # and the University of British Columbia, and Dalhousie University.
   #
   # Licensed under the Apache License, Version 2.0 (the "License");